-Since 1975, high-income countries (HIC) have made great strides in developing effective therapies to cure children and adolescents with cancer and enhance their quality of life.
+Since 1975, high-income countries (HIC) have made great strides in developing effective therapies to cure children and adolescents with cancer and enhance quality of life.
 Unfortunately, this success is not mirrored in low- and middle-income countries (L&MIC), where approximately 80% of the world’s children with cancer live.
-To address this serious inequity, international collaborations (often referred to as “twinning partnerships”) between organizations and professionals in HICs and their counterparts in L&MICs have been underway since the late 1980s.
+To address this serious inequity, international collaborations (often referred to as “twinning partnerships”) between organizations and professionals in HIC and their counterparts in L&MIC have been underway since the late 1980s.

 - Opening Keynote: Secrets Everyone in Health Care Needs to Know (101)

 - A Sustainable Community Engagement Program Model to Address Hematopoietic Cell Transplantation Education Needs for Patients with Sickle Cell Disease (201)

 - The First 6 months: Health Care in the United States under a new President (213)

 - Central Line-Associated Bloodstream Infections in Pediatric Hem/Onc/BMT Patients: An Update and Appraisal of the Evidence (203)